26th April 2019

 Join the revolution

-We have assembled a world class team for pregnancy care including serial entrepreneurs, medical doctors, experienced executives, and policy experts.
-We are joined by Ms Jessica Farren, our medical adviser, is the lead researcher on the impact of multiple miscarriages on mental health at Imperial College London, and Dr Camilla Rosan, our psychology adviser who is NHS England’s perinatal health lead.
+We have assembled a world class team including serial entrepreneurs, medical doctors, experienced executives, and policy experts.
+We are joined by Dr Jessica Farren, our medical adviser, the lead researcher on the impact of multiple miscarriages on mental health at Imperial College London.
+Dr Camilla Rosan, our psychology adviser and specialist in perinatal mental health.

 Adia is also proudly a Zinc VC company — a social innovation programme focused on building tech companies to improve women’s mental health.